 You May Also Like Our Free Snow Preschool Fun Pack!

-Creating the Salt Dough Ornaments
+Materials for the Salt Dough Handprint Ornaments:

 - 2 cups of flour

 - ¾ to 1 cup of water

 - paint brushes

 Procedure for making the Salt Dough Handprint Ornaments:

 Step 1 Preheat your oven to 200F.
 Meanwhile, mix the flour and salt together.
 Slowly add the water until the mixture is soft.